aurelienfernandez/EscapeFromIRS/readme.md

 #### Step 2

 Now is the time to change your identity and call a friend to help you later.
 If you don't change your identity, you will be arrested in the next step.
-If you don't call one of your two friends, you will be stuck in step 8.
-One of your friends, friend 1, will help you while the other one, friend 2, will betray you.
 Take the direction of the airport.
 If you go anywhere else, you'll be arrested.
 You can have cosmetic surgery, but it is just a bonus.

 #### Step 3